-- 46. A reasonable consumer would expect that the Products provide SPF protection for the 24 hours advertised on the label. - 47.
+- 42. A reasonable consumer would expect that the Products provide SPF protection for the 24 hours advertised on the label. - 43.
 Consumers lack the meaningful ability to test or independently ascertain the truthfulness of Defendant's SPF claims, especially at the point of sale.
 Consumers would not know that the Products cannot provide more than 2 hours of SPF protection, and are unlawfully labeled.
 Its discovery requires investigation well beyond the drug store aisle and knowledge of regulations and chemistry beyond that of the average consumer.
-Therefore, consumers had no reason to investigate whether the Products actually provide more than 2 hours of SPF protection as the labels claim. - 48.
-Consumers are not expected to inspect layers of stickers on the back label to discover the instructions to reapply the product every 2 hours.
-Nor would a reasonable consumer expect that the buried back label would contradict the front label SPF representations.
+Therefore, consumers had no reason to investigate whether the Products actually provide more than 2 hours of SPF protection as the labels claim. - 44.
+Reasonable consumers do not expect that the fine print on back label would contradict the front label SPF representations.
 As a matter of law, the Ninth Circuit has rejected the notion that a misleading statement on the front can be remedied by disclosures made elsewhere on the packaging.
 See Williams v.
 Gerber Prods.
 Co., 552 F. 3d 934, 939-40 (9th Cir.
 2008).
 Thus, reasonable consumers relied on Defendant's representations regarding the length of SPF protection.